 Berkeley Castle

-Home to the Berkeley family for over 800 years, Berkeley Castle is increasingly used as a film location and is no stranger to famous faces - the castle counts King Henry VIII and Elizabeth I among its visitors!
-More recently, the castle has welcomed the likes of Rowan Atkinson, seen in Johnny English Strikes Again (as our hero’s home), and had star turns in Poldark, Wolf Hall, The White Princess and The Other Boleyn Girl, amongst many others.
+Home to the Berkeley family for over 800 years, Berkeley Castle is frequently used as a film location and is no stranger to famous faces - the castle has counted both King Henry VIII and Elizabeth I among its visitors!
+More recently, the castle has welcomed the likes of Rowan Atkinson, seen in Johnny English Strikes Again (2018) (as our hero’s home), and had star turns in Poldark (2017), Wolf Hall (2015 and 2024), The White Princess (2017) and The Other Boleyn Girl (2003), amongst many others.

 There are two options for places to stay on this characterful historic set; Blossom Cottage, a quintessential one-bedroom English abode, sits in picturesque countryside on the Berkeley Estate.
 Go rambling through the ancient Deer Park, just a short 15 minute walk away and imagine yourself as a noble figure from days of yore…